dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/prototype-tutorial.md

 - Set a transparent Fill color by lowering the opacity in the color picker.
 (A solid fill color would obscure your drawing.)
 - Add a [Stroke](https://help.figma.com/hc/en-us/articles/360049283914-Apply-and-adjust-stroke-properties) (border) to your Frame.

-Give this frame a descriptive name if you want (e.g. “button”).
+Give this frame a descriptive name if you want (e.g. "button").

 ### Adding interactions

-In the right sidebar, switch from the “Design” tab to “Prototype.”
+In the right sidebar, switch from the "Design" tab to "Prototype."
-If you hover your mouse over this edges of this new “overlay” Frame, you’ll see little circles appear.
+If you hover your mouse over this edges of this new "overlay" Frame, you'll see little circles appear.
 Click on one of those circles, and drag a line towards another Frame.
 <!-- -->
 <VideoEmbed
   src="/assets/videos/9_noodle.webm"